software-architecture-guild/katas-2025/README.md

 1. **Candidate** Submits the Appeal Form
    - Candidate receives test results and disputes the grade via the **Candidate UI**.
    - **Candidate UI** stores the Appeal for later review.
 2. **Experts / Designated Experts** review appeals

    - **Experts / Designated Experts** are notified about the unprocessed appeals.
    - **Experts / Designated Experts** review the submission and provide an updated grade and feedback.
      - Appeal can be rejected without grade changes
      - Appeal can be approved with correcting the grades and feedback
-   - **Appeals App** notifies testing components and **AI Analytrics App** about the grade updates.
+   - **Appeals App** notifies testing components and **AI Analytics App** about the grade updates.
 3. **Capture Corrections** persists the appeal outcome and persists the information to the **Performance Metrics DB**.

 4. **AI Engineers** Analyze appeal data in the **Performance Metrics DB** to: